PhaserEditor2D/PhaserEditor2D-v3-docs/workbench/views.rst

 .. include:: ../_header.rst

-.. highlight:: javascript

 Views
 -----

-A view is a panel that can be used with any purpose.
+A view is a panel that can be used for any purpose.
 In the IDE they are used mostly to display structured data or the properties of an object.

 There are a couple of views in the IDE: some of them show content related to the active editor, content related to the selected element in the workbench, or content of the project.